manasrawat/manasrawat.github.io/_posts/2017-04-29-the-ternary-operator.markdown

 title:  "The Ternary Operator"
 date:   2017-04-29 00:00:00 +0000
 category: code
-description: "If only I found about it before..."
 comments: true
 ---
 If/Else If/Else statements.
 The code that everyone hates but has to use.
 Since I started programming, in nearly every single project of mine, I had to use these messy, clunky statements.
 However, a few weeks ago, I came across something I wish I did a long time ago.
 Some may call it the conditional operator.
 Others may refer to it as inline if.
 But everyone (who uses it anyway - I'm sure many coders do, but the aim of this post is to get more people to) knows it as the **ternary operator**.